A Local’s Guide to Winter Activities in Chicago

 I’m usually staying with my mom or friends when I’m in town, but that doesn’t mean I’ll leave you stranded.

 You’ll still have to drop some bucks at Chicago’s best downtown hotels, but the bucks won’t be as aggressive in the winter months.
+The cheapest time to visit Chicago is January and February.
+This is by far the slowest season for Chicago travel.

 If you’re visiting over the holidays, it doesn’t get much better than the Chicago Athletic Association Hotel.
 They host an annual Christmas pop-up bar called Happy’s Bar.
 Expect winter libations and all of your favorite holiday pop songs.